LLMs quantization

 LLMs quantization LLMs quantization

-LLMs-size-evolution
+LLMs-size-evolution Llama-size-evolution

 numbers-representation

-To solve the problem that the INT8 and UINT8 formats only represent integers, the FP8 and FP4 formats have been created, but they are not yet well established, nor do they have a very widespread format.
+To solve the problem that the INT8 and UINT8 formats only represent integers, the FP8 and FP4 formats have been created, but they are not yet well established, nor do they have a very standardized format.

 GPUs-data-formating

-Types of quantizationlink image 11
+Types of Quantizationlink image 11

-Affine quantificationlink image 13
+Affine Quantizationlink image 13

 quantization-affine